Trail Building Opportunities

 For details on the BC program, read on!

-This year in our British Columbia field program, we’ll be trail building on Vancouver Island in the Walbran Valley and on Flores Island and Wah-nuh-jus—Hilthoois (Meares Island), where we will be working with First Nations land stewards and local activists to protect ancient forests from logging.
+This year in our BC field program, we’ll be trail building on Vancouver Island in Kaxi:ks (Walbran Valley) and on Wah-nuh-jus—Hilthoois (Meares Island), where we will be working with First Nations land stewards and local activists to protect ancient forests from logging.

 Trip dates (all weekends):

-Our trail-building trips require you to put in long days carrying heavy loads, walk for several hours at a time and swing a hammer.
+Our trail building trips require volunteers to put in long days carrying heavy loads, walk for several hours at a time and swing a hammer.
 In return, we promise you great company, spectacular views and a deep and abiding connection to Vancouver Island’s ancient forests.

 If you’re physically fit, an experienced hiker and camper and up for an adventure, come join one of our trail building trips.
 You will need to bring your own camping gear and food.
+Packing lists can be found via each detailed trip page below.
 We will work with volunteers to coordinate transportation and provide tools and training.

 There are limited spots available and these trips are in high demand, so we expect each of them to fill up well in advance.
 Please register only if you are serious about attending.
 Details on how to register can be found on each location-specific page.
 Every cancellation costs our organization time and money, which means fewer resources are dedicated to protecting these beautiful wild landscapes.